wkaisertexas/tranzlate/README.md

   </tbody>
 </table>

-For instance, if you want to switch to Simplified Chinese, you can do so by setting the LANGUAGE value to zh-Hans:
+For instance, if you want to switch to Simplified Chinese, you can do so by setting the `LANGUAGE` value to `zh-Hans`:

 ```sh
 tranzlate set-language zh-Hans